The updateSavedQuery() GraphQL mutation is used to update a saved query in LogScale.

 Given Datatype

 For the input datatype, you'll have to give the name of the view and the unique identifier of the saved query you want to update.
 After that, you can change many parameters, such as the query used by it.
-See the table below for more parameters:
+Click on the Show Query link above the Syntax section for an example of how to find the identifier.

 Table: UpdateSavedQueryInput